ministryofjustice/moj-frontend/docs/components/filter.md

 #### Reducing the list of filter options

-If you have an individual filter with a long list of options, use an accessible autocomplete (type ahead) to let users narrow down the options before making a selection.
+If a filter has a long list of options, use an [accessible autocomplete](https://github.com/alphagov/accessible-autocomplete) (type ahead) to let users narrow down the options before making a selection.

 You should only show options if they match what the user has typed, of if they are already selected.